-The global number of confirmed COVID-19 cases has surpassed 13 million, prompting healthcare organizations to update their business models by accelerating plans for digital transformation.
-Robotic Process Automation (RPA) helps healthcare organizations scale by empowering front-line workers and improving provider efficiency.
+The global number of confirmed COVID-19 cases has surpassed 13 million, prompting healthcare organizations to update their business models by accelerating plans for digital transformation. healthcare organizations by empowering front-line workers and improving provider efficiency.

 Healthcare organizations are embracing automation because it allows them to perform at unprecedented levels and helps them achieve many strategic initiatives.